THE RESPONSE FREE!

 California Privacy.
-If you are a California resident, California Civil Code Section 1798.83 permits you to request information regarding the disclosure of your personal information by the Organization or its affiliates to a third party for the third party’s direct marketing purposes.
+If you are a California resident, California Civil Code Section 1798.83 permits you to request information regarding the disclosure of your personal information by us or its affiliates to a third party for the third party’s direct marketing purposes.
 To make such a request, please send an email to Keri [at] solutionsjournalism.org.

 If you are an individual residing in the UK or the EU, please visit your Profile Page if you are a member of our network to edit your data and provide us with your communications preferences, or email or write to us at the addresses listed above.